|

 guitar.

-curl of a violin (somewhat resembling the modern Fender tuning head),
+sideways curl of a violin (somewhat resembling the modern Fender

-on which (on the back) a special (closed) metal tuning machine was
+tuning head), on which (on the back) a special (closed) metal

 The neck was fixed to the body with only one special